ankitects/anki-manual/src/sync-server.md

 ### With Cargo

-If you have Rustup installed, from Anki 2.1.66+, you can build a standalone sync server that doesn't require Python, using the following:
+From Anki 2.1.66+, you can alternatively build a Rust implementation of the standalone sync server using the below command.
+Make sure you have Rustup installed.

 ```
 cargo install --git https://github.com/ankitects/anki.git --tag 2.1.66 anki-sync-server